5 Chinese Stocks to Buy When Coronavirus Fears Fade

 Source: BigTunaOnline / Shutterstock.com

 First, the company’s e-commerce business was only marginally and temporarily impacted by coronavirus.
 Consumers pulled back on consumer discretionary spend in January and February.
-But, whatever dollars they did spend, were spent online through platforms like Alibaba (because they didn’t want to go out), so Alibaba likely weathered the storm while China was on lock-down.
-Further, China is no longer on lock-down, and consumer discretionary spend like rebounded in March.
+But, whatever dollars they did spend, were spent online through platforms like Alibaba (because consumers didn’t want to go out).
+So, Alibaba likely weathered the storm while China was on lock-down.
+Further, China is no longer on lock-down, and consumer discretionary spend will rebound in March and April.

 Second, the company’s cloud business actually won in the first quarter, because the coronavirus accelerated demand for cloud computing services as companies and organizations rushed to pivot their workloads and processes into an online environment.

-Third, Alibaba stock — at just 27-times forward earnings for what is an explosive growth narrative — remains one of the most attractively valued growth stocks on the market.
+Third, Alibaba stock — at just 23-times forward earnings for what is an explosive growth narrative — remains one of the most attractively valued growth stocks on the market.

-Net net, Alibaba stock is a long-term winner that showed impressive resiliency during the coronavirus storm.
+Net net, Alibaba stock is a long-term winner that showed impressive resilience during the coronavirus storm.
 Any weakness in shares today, will translate into strength tomorrow.

 JD.Com (JD)